top of page

 - Current problems,

-- Requests of the superior,
+- Requests from the superior,

 - Working documents.

-b) Private
+b) Private matters

-- Apartment, residential complex, equipment,
+- Apartment, residential complex, facilities,

 - Family, employment of the partner,